baburciu/netbox-ansible/README.md

 [root@NetboX netbox-docker]#
 ```

-## 4. How to backup the PostgreSQL database of NetBox and the uploaded files (like images) and to restore, per [netbox-docker official wiki](https://github.com/netbox-community/netbox-docker/wiki/Troubleshooting#database-operations):
+## 4. How to backup the PostgreSQL database of NetBox and the uploaded files (like images) and to restore, per [netbox-docker official wiki](https://github.com/netbox-community/netbox-docker/wiki/Troubleshooting#database-operations)

-### DB Operations
+### DB Operations:

 Access the database: